 For some reason, the mystical Camiguin doesn’t get as much hype as it deserves.
 It’s as if every tourist who ever visited it unconsciously agreed to keep its magic a secret.
 Let’s say no more…

 And so much more…

 It’s kind of crazy how many great places there are to explore in the Philippines.
-This page merely gives you some of the better-known hotspots, but there is so much to see off the usual trail.
-I feel like the Philippines is actually one destination that won’t run out of unspoiled places any time soon.
+This page merely gives you some of the better-known hotspots, but there is so much more to see.
+I feel like the Philippines is one destination that won’t run out of unspoiled places any time soon.

 How to get around